 How do bridge loans work?

 The easiest way to think of how a bridge loan works is to provide you with the cash to pay off what you still owe on your current mortgage, plus a little more for a down payment on the new home.
 The loans are generally short-term.
 For example, let’s say your existing home is worth $300,000, and you still owe $100,000 on the mortgage.
-You get a bridge loan for $125,000, which pays off the mortgage plus puts $5,000 towards closing costs and other fees, and $20,000 for the down payment on the home you are purchasing.
+You get a bridge loan for $125,000, which pays off the mortgage plus puts $5,000 towards closing costs and other fees and $20,000 for the down payment on the home you purchase.

 Pros and cons of bridge loans